Allaa-boutaleb/extending_hytrel/embedding_computation/hytrel_modules/README.md

 Modules required to load the pre-trained model.
-The puprose: is to be able to build and load the pre-trained model.
+The puprose: is to be able to build and load the pre-trained model. <br>
 Modules in this folder are from [HyTrel](https://github.com/awslabs/hypergraph-tabular-lm ) github repository.

 #### References: